ryanbrandenburg/BuildTools/files/KoreBuild/README.md

 File/Folder                 | Purpose
 ----------------------------|--------------
 .version                    | Contains the current version of korebuild.
-For diagnostics and logging.
-KoreBuild.psd1              | PowerShell module for executing korebuild.
-KoreBuild.sh                | Bash module for executing korebuild.
-(Should be `source`'d). config/                     | Contains configuration data. scripts/                    | Bash/PowerShell scripts
-modules/                    | Extensions to the KoreBuild lifecycle.
+For diagnostics and logging. config/                     | Contains configuration data. scripts/                    | Bash/PowerShell scripts modules/                    | Extensions to the KoreBuild lifecycle.